Supreme Court overturns Calcutta High Court order asking adolescent girls to control sexual urges

 The High Court, while setting aside the verdict of the sessions court, had said that adolescent girls must control their sexual urges and that adolescent boys must train themselves to respect women.

 The Supreme Court, however, said on December 8 that the High Court’s remarks were “unwarranted and highly objectionable”.
-The top court said that the observations violated the rights of adolescents under Article 21 [protection of life and personal liberty] of the Constitution.
+The top court said that the observations violated the rights of adolescents under Article 21 of the Constitution, which deals with the right to life and personal liberty.

 The case